What’s Coming Up on the May 2025 World Athletics Calendar?

 May 27–31 – 2025 Asian Athletics Championships (South Korea)

-The Asian Athletics Championships is a biannual continental championship.
-This year, it will be held in Gumi, South Korea from May 27–31.
+The Asian Athletics Championships are a biannual continental championship.
+This year, it will be held in Gumi, South Korea, from May 27–31.
 As a continental championship, it will naturally feature many of the top athletes from across the continent.
-Notably, Woo Sang-Hyeok who won the What Gravity Challenge in Doha this past weekend.
+Notably, Woo Sang-Hyeok, who won the What Gravity Challenge in Doha this past weekend.
 Woo is already a two-time winner of the event.

 May 30 – Irena Szewińska Memorial (Poland)

-The Irena Szewińska Memorial is another gold tour event that will be held in Poland.
-The start lists haven’t been posted yet but will be sure to feature to top talent.
+The Irena Szewińska Memorial is another gold tour event scheduled to take place in Poland.
+The start lists haven’t been posted yet, but will be sure to feature top talent.
 Last year’s start list included Emmanouil Karalis (pole vault) and Leonardo Fabbri (shot put).

 May 30–01 – Grand Slam Philadelphia (USA)